GiliSoft USB Lock

 Who Is This For?

-Businesses controlling USB copy-out risks
+Businesses controlling copy-out risks

 Reduce unauthorized data transfer from office PCs by blocking unknown USB storage devices and allowing only approved media.

-IT teams that need trusted-device policy
+IT teams with trusted-device policy

 Keep approved company USB drives working while blocking personal or unknown removable devices through whitelist rules.